kpedro88/Analysis/README.md

 ./hadd_skims.sh -r
 ```

-Skimmed ROOT files include a histogram called "cutflow" which contains the raw number of events passing each selector in the selection, in order.
+<a name="cutflow"></a>Skimmed ROOT files include a histogram called "cutflow" which contains the raw number of events passing each selector in the selection, in order.
 To print a cutflow table from a skimmed ROOT file:
 ```
 root -b -l -q 'KCutflowDriver.C+("root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV6/tree_signal/tree_T1tttt_1500_100.root")'
 ```